 The work shouldn’t stop at inclusive website design or WCAG and legal compliance.
 Yes, these factors will make a website more accessible, but they won’t make it inclusive.
 To offer true inclusion, websites must provide choice so people can customise how they view and consume the information.
 That’s where assistive technology like Recite Me comes in.

-The Recite Me Assistive Toolbar supports a diverse range of internet users by providing various tools that allow for a fully customisable experience.
+The Recite Me Accessibility Toolbar supports a diverse range of internet users by providing various tools that allow for a fully customisable experience.
 Our accessibility features can be used individually or combined to make multiple adjustments for ultimate ease of use.
 Users can:

 Personalise font size, type, and colour options to make each web page easier to read.